Floral Theme Naming

 - In the Vorkosigan Saga novel Mirror Dance, the women of the Durona group are all named after plants because their clone mother is named Lily.
 The men have avian-themed names, instead.

 - In the Dear America book A Coal Miner's Bride the main character meets the daughters of the man she is going to marry, Violet, Rose, and Lily.
 All she could come up with to say is, "What a beautiful garden."

 - In Nina Kiriki Hoffman's book A Fistful of Sky, the mother Anise and the mother's sister Hazel are named for plants.

 Live Action TV

-- In Keeping Up Appearances, Hyacinth and her three sisters, Violet (the one with a Mercedes, sauna, and room for a pony), Daisy (NOT the one with a Mercedes, sauna, and room for a pony), and Rose are all named after flowers.
+- In Keeping Up Appearances, Hyacinth and her three sisters, Violet (the one with a Mercedes, sauna, and room for a pony), Daisy (NOT the one with a Mercedes, sauna, and room for a pony), and Rose (also without a Mercedes, sauna, and room for a pony, and in point in fact an aging village bicycle) are all named after flowers.
 Hyacinth insists on her last name to be pronounced Bouquet.
 "Bucket" is Richard's name, and she's being snotty.

 - In The Golden Girls, Rose has two sisters, Lily and Holly.